HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking contents of ‘data’ directory ...
-WARNING
-    ```
-    Output for data("fantom", package = "Single.mTEC.Transcriptomes"):
-      Warning: namespace ‘DESeq2’ is not available and has been replaced
-      by .GlobalEnv when processing object ‘dxdFANTOM’
-    ```

-*   checking data for non-ASCII characters ...
-WARNING
-    ```
-      Error loading dataset 'dxd':
-       Error in .requirePackage(package) :
-        unable to find required package 'DESeq2'

-      Error loading dataset 'dxdATAC':
-       Error in .requirePackage(package) :
-        unable to find required package 'DESeq2'

-      Error loading dataset 'dxdFANTOM':
-       Error in .requirePackage(package) :
-        unable to find required package 'DESeq2'

-      The dataset(s) may use package(s) not declared in the DESCRIPTION file.
-    ```

-*   checking package dependencies ...
-NOTE
-    ```
-    Packages suggested but not available for checking:
-      'DESeq2', 'GenomicFeatures', 'genefilter', 'ggbio', 'Gviz',
-      'geneplotter'
-    ```

 *   checking for hidden files and directories ...
 NOTE
     ```
     Found the following hidden files and directories: